drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 to the EEG acquisition computer via TTL;<!-- (carried on the third and fourth bits) and recorded alongside the EEG signal.
 A--> a second TTL signal <!--(a single least-significant bit)-->
-was sent from the TDT RP2 to the acquisition computer, synchronized to the stimulus onset.
+was sent from the TDT RP2 to the acquisition computer, synchronised to the stimulus onset.
 This allowed reliable confirmation of stimulus identity and timing during post-processing.